 Google’s mission is to organize the world’s information and make it universally accessible and useful.

 To rank well, your content needs to align with that mission.
-That’s why I’m going back to basics, with SEO, to help you understand the new SEO rules, learn how to optimize for both humans and robots and to master on-page and off-page optimization.
+That’s why I’m going back to basics, with on-page SEO, to help you understand the new SEO rules, learn how to optimize for both humans and search algorithm robots and to master on-page and off-page optimization.

 Here’s a breakdown of the topics I’ll cover: